 “You have an unanswered question?” said the Master

 There was no judgement in the Master’s voice, one way or the other.
-“You and Amira have shared lives numerous times.
-Some have been on Earth but most were elsewhere.
-On some occasions, she was your sister.
-On others, she was your partner.
+“You and Amira have shared a number of lives.
+Some have been on Earth and some have been elsewhere.
+More than once, she was your sister and, more than once, she was your partner.
 Whenever she was your sister, things tended to go well.
-Whenever she was your partner, it ended badly or sadly.
-You decided after the last unhappy situation that you would not try again to have a love relationship with her.”
+Whenever she was your partner, it ended badly or sadly.”
 Farkas did not feel better for the information.
 “The problem is not whether you have a sister or love relationship,” continued the Master.
 “The problem is your concept of love.
 You share the common human concept of love which eventually must be outgrown, or shall we say refined, by everyone.
 It is my task to help you with this.
 However, it is a collaborative venture.
 I cannot help you if you will not allow it.”
 The Master softly drew his calm hand over Farkas’s hair as if he was bonding with a young child and led him to the door which opened automatically.
 “Love is to free, not to imprison,” he said.
 Normally those were words Farkas wouldn’t even entertain for a passing moment but now they were embedded in his mind.
 That’s what happens when the Master speaks.

 Ide heard a commotion outside.
 Christopher was calling out excitedly.